 LBY believes in nurturing the whole person – making yoga accessible & affordable for ANYBODY & EVERYBODY.
-Offering yoga for Chronic Pain, Lifeforce Yoga for mental illness (anxiety, depression), Yoga for Veterans, Yoga for Cardiac Disease & 12 step Recovery Yoga
+Offering yoga for Chronic Pain, Lifeforce Yoga for mental illness (anxiety, depression), Yoga for Cardiac Disease & 12 step Recovery Yoga

 - Plan ahead: LBY offers 23 or more classes a week.
 Which provides a wide range of classes to try out and find the classes that are appropriate for your level of experience.
 Our style and manner of teaching can lend itself to offer physically challenging classes.
 If you bring a friend who is a beginner, please honor him/her by attending a Basics class.